DandelionBold/OpenGLLearningDotNET/src/Phase2_FirstTriangle/2.1_ColoredTriangle/README.md

 ### Q: Why is the triangle orange?

 **A**: The fragment shader sets `FragColor = vec4(1.0, 0.5, 0.2, 1.0)` which is orange.
-Change this in `shader.frag` to change the color!
+Change this in `Shaders/shader.frag` to change the color!

 ### Q: Why do we need both VBO and VAO?

 **A**:
 - **VBO** = The actual data (the numbers)
 - **VAO** = Instructions for reading that data

-  Think: VBO is the book, VAO is how to read it
+Think: VBO is the book, VAO is how to read it.

 ### Q: What is "unsafe" code?